Confession: I am a recovering Bible skimmer. You know how Bible skimming works right?

-Determined to stop skimming and dig in deep, I implemented different study methods and tools for Bible study.
+Determined to stop skimming and dig in deep, I implemented different study methods and tools for how to study the Bible.
 Not only has my learning significantly increased since applying these techniques, but my love for God’s word continues to grow every day.

 1. Ask Questions

 There are two different approaches for asking questions to get more from your Bible reading.

 1. Write down any questions you think of while reading a passage of scripture.
 Next, read the passage again, asking God to reveal answers.
 Then use your Bible’s index and other resources (see tip #4) for additional insights on your questions.